yoninazarathy/one-on-epsilon-assets/blog/polygonal-numbers.md

 You may have read several of our blog posts that suggest that mathematics is, more or less, the study of patterns.
 Here we look at mathematics relating to _polygonal numbers_, sometimes also known as _figurate numbers_.

 Let’s start with the triangle.
 If you draw an equilateral triangle and mark the vertices as dots, there are three dots.
-Now add to this picture by doubling the lengths of two adjacent edges, and then closing off a bigger triangle by adding two lines of equal length to make the third edge.
-Make the new triangle have three dots, equally spaced, along each outer edge.
-There should now be six dots in total.
-Extend this idea to adding more lines along each edge, to make bigger triangles, one step at a time, so that each iteration has a number of dots on each side increasing by one.
-The picture would develop something like this:
+Now extend two adjacent edges, and make a bigger triangle.
+Iterate this proces as in the following diagram:

 ![alt text](https://es-app.com/blog-assets/triangleNums1.jpg "Blog cover image")

 How many dots are there with each iteration?
-Proceeding in this way, we generate a sequence of positive integers (starting at $1$, the trivial triangle!) called the triangular numbers:
+Proceeding in this way, we generate a sequence of positive integers.
+Note that we start at $1$, which can be thought of as the trivial triangle, i.e. where the shape collapses to a single point.
+The result is the sequence of the _triangular numbers_:

 $1, 3, 6, 10, 15, 21, 28, 36, \ldots$